Output-sensitive Conjunctive Query Evaluation: Projection Width

 \section{Projection Width}

 Consider a CQ $Q$ with hypergraph $\mH$ and free variables $\bx_\mF$.
 We first define the {\em reduced query} of $Q$, denoted $\textsf{red}[Q]$ (in~\cite{hu2024fast}, this is called a cleansed query) via Algorithm~\ref{alg:measure}.
 The while-loop of the procedure essentially follows the GYO algorithm~\cite{marc1979universal, yu1979algorithm}, with the difference that we can remove isolated variables only if they are not free.
 The reduced query is well-defined because the resulting hypergraph after the while-loop terminates is the same independent of the sequence of vertex and hyperedge removals.
 If $\mF = V(\mH)$, the procedure does not remove any variables (but may potentially remove hyperedges).
 If $\mF = \emptyset$, the while-loop is identical to the GYO algorithm and will return the hypergraph $(\emptyset,\{\{\}\})$.
+We say that $Q$ is {\em reduced} if $Q = \textsf{red}[Q]$, i.e., the query cannot be further reduced.